mborn1/pyoptex/docs/source/index.rst

 The package is designed for both engineers, and design of experiment researchers.
 Engineers can use the precreated functions to generate designs for their problems.
 Researchers can easily develop new metrics (criteria) and test them.
+If you would like a refresher on the concept of optimal design of experiments, see :ref:`doe`.

 To generate experimental designs, there are two main options: